Carbapenemase-Producing Enterobacteriacaea (CPE) Guide

 Enterobacteriaceae are the largest family of gram-negative bacteria causing human infection.
 CPE are members of the Enterobacteriaceae that are resistant to carbapenems, a class of ‘last resort’ antibiotics used for treating serious infections.

-The Commission’s CPE Guide is divided into 5 sections: Planning, preparation and prevention; CPE screening and surveillance; Strategies to reduce CPE transmission; Outbreak management; and Laboratory screening and confirmation methods.
+The guide is divided into 5 sections: Planning, preparation and prevention; CPE screening and surveillance; Strategies to reduce CPE transmission; Outbreak management; and Laboratory screening and confirmation methods.

 The following resources have also been developed to support the implementation of the CPE guide: